To set up new authentication methods for Data connectors, go to Settings > Integrations > Authentication and click New token.

 Once your token type is created:

-1. Choose an Action you’d like to configure the authentication token for.
+Choose an Data connector you’d like to configure the authentication token for.

-This setup allows you to trigger Actions using that token - either through Workflows or Fin.
-The Action will continue to work even if the token value is updated, as it will be refreshed in real time to ensure uninterrupted authentication.
+This setup allows you to trigger Data connectors using that token - either through Workflows or Fin.
+The Data connector will continue to work even if the token value is updated, as it will be refreshed in real time to ensure uninterrupted authentication.

 Creating and updating user tokens